diegovoo/scripts/README.md

 note: the "-h" input returns the alias I have on my .bashrc file so it's not really useful unless you set those variables yourself.

+## removeFree.sh
+Literally removes free from the start of any file name.
+I use it for files that have been downloaded from wuolah.